RobertOstermann/npm-packages/packages/eslint-config/README.md

 ### Creating or updating a config

 1. Create or update the eslint configuration
-2. Run the `npm run barrelize --workspace @ostermann/eslint-config` command.
+2. Run the `npm run codegen:barrel --workspace @ostermann/eslint-config` command.
    This will update the [index.js](./src/index.js) to export the updated configuration.
 3. Update the version in [package.json](./package.json)
 4. Update the [CHANGELOG](./CHANGELOG.md)
-5. Run the build
-6. Deploy the package
+5. Deploy the package with `npm run publish-eslint-config`

 ---